Azure-Samples/azure-servicebus-relay-samples/README.md

 sample set.
 * **RelayHttpNoAuth** - The [RelayHttpNoAuth](RelayHttpNoAuth) sample illustrates a plain HTTP listener for which the authorization gate at the Service Bus Relay has been turned off and that allows unauthenticated requests to pass through the Relay.
 This enables any client, including browser clients, to transparently interact with the HTTP service without having to present a Relay access token.

+##General Samples
+* **ConnectivityOptions** - This sample illustrates how to force HTTPS and WebSocket connectivity in tightly managed network environments where the automatic detection of conjnectivity modes may fail.
+* **ProxyAuth** - This sample illustrates how to configure proxy authentication